Carrying over bills in Parliament

 4.3 In the Lords, the main motions for the reintroduced bills have in each case referred to a bill “in the same form”.
 Minor printing corrections were made in the case of the bill for the Constitutional Reform Act 2005.
 And in the case of the Sentencing (Pre-consolidation Amendments) Bill and the Birmingham Commonwealth Games Bill (both carried over to the short 2019 session but not enacted), an opportunity was provided to check a proof of the Bill before reintroduction.

-4.4 For a bill in the Commons, it may also be necessary to agree with the Commons Public Bill Office a list of italics to include in the re-introduced bill.
-This will depend on the stage that the bill has reached by the end of the first session.
+4.4 For a bill in the Commons, it may also be necessary to agree with the Commons Public Bill Office the position on italics with respect to the re-introduced bill.
+The purpose of italics in a Bill is to signify that the italicised provisions do not unconditionally form part of the bill until a Money resolution or Ways and Means resolution has been agreed to.[footnote 34]

-4.5 For example, the School Transport Bill (2004-05 not enacted) was reprinted without italics.
-In the first session, a money resolution to support the financial provisions of the bill had been passed immediately after second reading of the bill, all of the relevant provisions had been stood part of the bill in committee and the bill had been reported from committee without amendment.
+4.5 In any case where the relevant financial resolution has been agreed to by the House, the Bill can be re-printed without italics.
+For example, the School Transport Bill (2004-05 not enacted) was reprinted without italics.
+In the first session, a money resolution to support the financial provisions of the bill had been passed immediately after second reading of the Bill.
+The High Speed Rail (Crewe - Manchester) Bill was printed without italics in Session 2024-25 even though it had not yet been committed to a Public Bill Committee[footnote 35]

 Statement under section 19 of the Human Rights Act 1998

-4.7 A new statement under section 19 of the Human Rights Act 1998 will need to be made for the bill as reintroduced in the second session.
+4.6 A new statement under section 19 of the Human Rights Act 1998 will need to be made for the bill as reintroduced in the second session.
+If a statement under section 20 of the Environment Act 2021, or under section 13C of EUWA 2018, is needed for the Bill as reintroduced, a new statement under that section will need to be made.
+If an Environment Act statement or EUWA statement is not needed, the revised Explanatory Notes should explain this.
 The person giving the statement might not be the person who gave it first time round.

 Names of presenter and supporters